haashemi/exp-vector-overflow/README.md

 A few issues could happen with this in different cases.

-1. When you pass a smaller `r.Min` than `dst`'s Min.
+1. When you pass a smaller `r.Min` than `dst.Min`.

-   At this moment, it tried to access the Pix array with a negative number gathered from `dst.PixOffset`, and as you already know, you can't access an array with a negative index.
+   At this moment, it tries to access `dst.Pix` items with a negative number gathered from `dst.PixOffset`, and as you already know, you can't access an array with a negative index.

    Test cases: [Negative](#2-negative), [NegativeY](#3-negativey)

-2. When you pass smaller `r.Min.X` or bigger `r.Min.X` than `dst`'s bounds.
+2. When you pass smaller `r.Min.X` or bigger `r.Min.X` than `dst.Rect`.

-   As you can see, it just loops through the `r`'s (vector's) bounds and writes them directly on the `dst` image without taking care of the `dst`'s limits.
-This causes two things: possible crashes (min=(negative X, zero Y) or max=(higher X, highest possible Y)), or drawing the overflowed parts of the vector on the other side of the image a single pixel higher or smaller (depending on your rect's min and max.).
+   As you can see, it just loops through the `r`'s bounds and writes the right color directly on the `dst` image without taking care of the `dst`'s limits.
+This causes two things: possible crashes (r.Min:(negative X, zero Y) or r.Max:(higher X, highest possible Y)), or drawing the overflowed parts of the vector on the other side of the image a single pixel higher or lower (depending on your rect's Min and Max.).

    Test cases: [NegativeX](#4-negativex), [OverflowX](#7-overflowx)

-3. When you pass a higher `r.Max` than `dst`'s Max.
+3. When you pass a higher `r.Max` than `dst.Rect.Max`.

    Same as the first case, but happens when we're drawing the pixels.
 It happens when there's an overflow of the vector, and it _should be_ skipped.
-But as vector doesn't take care of the `dst`'s bounds, it will try to access or write an item out of `dst.Pix`'s range. (the last 4 lines of the code above.)
+But as it doesn't take care of the `dst.Rect`, it will try to access or write an item out of `dst.Pix`'s range. (the last 4 lines of the code above.)

    Test cases: [Overflow](#5-overflow), [OverflowY](#6-overflowy)